 1jour1vin

-Grape growing in Argentina began with the arrival of the Spanish in the 16th century.
-First attempted with local grape varieties, viticulture soon turned to European varieties, which were imported on a massive scale.
-The area under vines has grown virtually uninterruptedly, and today over 200,000 hectares are devoted to wine production.
-At the end of the 90s, Argentina became a significant player on the world wine market: it is the leading producer in South America and the fifth largest in the world.
+Winegrowing in Argentina began with the arrival of the Spanish in the 16th century.
+Initially attempted with local grape varieties, the industry quickly turned to European varieties, which were imported on a massive scale.
+Vineyard acreage has grown almost continuously and now totals more than 200,000 hectares dedicated to wine production.
+It was in the late 1990s that Argentina became a major player in the global wine market: it is the leading producer in South America and the fifth largest worldwide.

-Argentina 's geographical and climatic conditions are particularly favorable to vine-growing.
-Most of Argentina's vineyards are located at the foot of the Andes, at altitudes of between 800 and 1,700 metres, in areas of low humidity.
-As a result, attacks by parasites (insects, fungi, etc.) are very limited, which considerably reduces the use of pesticides and promotes the organic quality of the wines.
+Argentina offers geographical and climatic conditions particularly favorable to viticulture.
+Most Argentine vineyards are located at the foot of the Andes, at altitudes ranging from 800 to 1,700 meters, in areas with low humidity.
+As a result, pest infestations (insects, fungi, etc.) are very limited, which significantly reduces the use of pesticides and enhances the organic quality of the wines.

-The most important wine-growing regions are in the provinces of Mendoza and San Juan, as well as the province of La Rioja.
-Salta, Jujuy, Catamarca, Río Negro and Neuquén are also renowned terroirs in Argentina.
+The most important wine-growing regions are located in the provinces of Mendoza and San Juan, as well as the province of La Rioja.
+Salta, Jujuy, Catamarca, Río Negro, and Neuquén are also renowned wine regions in Argentina.

-Argentina produces white wines from Chardonnay, Torrontés (a Spanish grape variety), Sauvignon, Chenin, Viognier and Sémillon.
-Red wines (such as Festivo Malbec 2017 or Festivo Malbec 2018) are made mainly from Malbec, Bonarda Tempranillo and Cabernet Sauvignon.
+Argentina produces white wines from the Chardonnay, Torrontés (a Spanish grape variety), Sauvignon, Chenin, Viognier, and Sémillon grape varieties.
+The reds (such as the Festivo Malbec 2017 or the Festivo Malbec 2018), on the other hand, are primarily made from Malbec, Bonarda, Tempranillo, and Cabernet Sauvignon.

-Buy the best Argentine wines in private sale!
+Buy the best Argentine wines in a private sale!

 Rated site